tflo/EditBox-Font-Improver/readme.md

 ## Summary

-The addon lets you set your custom font, font size and style for the edit boxes of:
+The addon lets you set your custom font and font size for the edit boxes of:

 - Blizz’s macro frame: Edit box
 - [M6](https://www.curseforge.com/wow/addons/m6x): Edit box